 API Key: The admin can add the API keys as fetched on creating the account at mailboxlayer.com

-Enable for Customer: The admin can set the following mailbox to be enabled at the customer end.
+Enable for Customer: The admin can enable the following mailbox at the customer end.

-Note: You need to select the plan for the MailBox layer.
+Note: You need to select the plan for the MailBox layer and to register for an account to generate an API key as shown below.
 To know more visit the following link: HERE

 Email Sender and Templates